 I walked around the room for about half an hour, observing the follies of the people, until Bingley came to ask me to dance with a sister of the prettiest girl in the room.
 He had been dancing and chatting with Miss Bennet just then.

 I was annoyed by Bingley's words.
 Why would I want his second best when I could have any woman in London, let alone Hertfordshire.
 I brushed him off with some strict set down about the sister.

 But the blasted the lady seemed to have heard my harsh words.
 I was worried she would burst out crying, drawing attention to us and forcing me to apologise.
 But she walked past, right under my nose, went to stand beside Miss Lucas and chatted to her eagerly, laughing and darting her eyes my way all the while.
 What was so funny for being considered not handsome enough to dance with?

-I was always a bosom man and her bosom looked perfect in size.
+I was always a bosom man, and her bosom looked perfect in size.
 But that could have been the illusion of the candles or the distance she was away from me.
-I would leave the verdict till later, until I could hold her to assess.
+I would leave the verdict till later until I could hold her to assess.
 That was entirely not possible to happen.
-However my nose still sensed her scent.
-It was lavender, fresh and natural, ten times more simulating than Miss Bingley's new scent from Paris.
+However, my nose still sensed her scent.
+It was lavender, fresh and natural, ten times more stimulating than Miss Bingley's new fragrance from Paris.